-In this section we present in detail several subcomponents and interfaces of the duneuro toolbox and give information on the extendibility of each component.
-We describe the driver interface, the discretization of the forward model and the EEG source model and provide information about the MEG implementation.
+In this section we present in detail several subcomponents and interfaces of the DUNEuro toolbox and give information on the extendibility of each component.
+We describe the driver interface, the discretization of the forward model and the implemented source models.

-\paragraph*{The EEG-MEG Driver Interface}
+\subsection{The EEG-MEG driver interface}

 As described above, there are several different discretization schemes available for solving the EEG forward problem and each scheme provides different source models.
 The finite element methods presented here can be split into two different categories: the \emph{fitted} and \emph{unfitted} discretization methods.
 The fitted category refers to a discretization method that uses a grid whose geometry is fitted to the model geometry.
 The basis of this approach is a \lstinline{VolumeConductor} class that stores the grid along with the conductivity tensor of each grid element.
-Currently, there are two different fitted discretization schemes implemented in duneuro: the conforming Galerkin (CG-FEM) and the discontinuous Galerkin (DG-FEM) finite element methods.
+Currently, there are two different fitted discretization schemes implemented in DUNEuro: the conforming Galerkin (CG-FEM) and the discontinuous Galerkin (DG-FEM) finite element methods.
 Methods that fall into this category but are not yet available are mixed finite element methods or finite volume schemes.
 The unfitted category refers to a discretization method that uses a grid which is independent of the model geometry and employs the model geometry weakly.
 The model geometry is provided implicitly via level-set functions and considered in the weak formulation.
-The currently implemented discretization schemes in the unfitted category are: the CutFEM method and the unfitted discontinuous Galerkin method.
-From the user perspective of a software framework, it should be simple and intuitive to change from a fitted to an unfitted discretization or between different discretization schemes within each category.
-For example switching from CG-FEM to DG-FEM should not require fundamental changes in the user code.
-A further consideration when designing the interface of the software is the way the user will interact with it.
-As described in more detail below, we want to provide bindings to languages a potential user is already familiar with, such as Python or Matlab.
-In order to simplify both, the overall user interface as well as the process of creating such bindings, we define a single coarse grained interface class to interact with the internal toolbox.
-This interface class is called the \lstinline{MEEGDriverInterface}.
-It describes the general concepts of solving EEG and MEG forward problems.
-Each of the two discretization categories is implemented by its own driver class, the \lstinline{FittedMEEGDriver} and the \lstinline{UnfittedMEEGDriver} respectively.
+Currently, the unfitted discontinuous Galerkin (UDG) method is implemented as a discretization scheme in the unfitted category.